Ukraine crisis: Don't underestimate West's resolve, Germany's Scholz tells Russia | DW | 10.02.2022

 The week kicked off with French President Emmanuel Macron going to Moscow to talk to Russian President Vladimir Putin.

-Macron told reporters that he had made proposals of "concrete security guarantees" to Putin, proposals which Putin described as "realistic" and could form a basis for further joint steps.
+Macron told reporters that he had made proposals of "concrete security guarantees" to Putin, proposals Putin described as "realistic" and that could form a basis for further joint steps.

 German Foreign Minister Annalena Baerbock also made a two-day visit to Ukraine.
 In Kyiv, she vowed solidarity with Ukraine, despite Berlin's refusal to send weapons to the country.
 Baerbock then went to the front line in eastern Ukraine to get a firsthand account of the humanitarian and military situation.

-Scholz said that "far-reaching measures" had been agreed upon by Germany and its allies.
+Scholz said "far-reaching measures" had been agreed upon by Germany and its allies.

 sdi, ar/sms (AP, Reuters, AFP, dpa)